View Uniform Information & Shop Online Here

 Blazer days are when all students are expected to wear their blazer.
 We begin and end EVERY week aiming for the highest standards of personal presentation to, from and at school.
-House assemblies are also on Mondays and Fridays and this is when many students are awarded certificates and special accolades.
+House assemblies are also on Mondays, Wednesdays and Fridays and this is when many students are awarded certificates and special accolades.

 No hoodies to be worn in school – only the school black jackets should be worn in the winter months.
-No visible long sleeve tops to be worn under shirts.
+No visible long sleeve tops are to be worn under shirts.

 PE uniform includes your specific House shirt, PE shorts and PE sport socks (Sports tracksuit is optional).

 Robust, black lace-up shoes must be worn in Terms 2 and 3 and must be of a similar style to those sold through the Uniform Shop.
 Jandals and fabric shoes are not permitted.
 Sandals may be worn in Terms 1 and 4.
-These must have a black strap which must be worn done up.
+These must have a back strap which must be worn done up.